iamjr15/astrology-mcp-puchai/README.md

 ## Astrologer MCP Server / Puch AI

 AI-powered Vedic astrology over the Model Context Protocol (MCP).
 The server accepts birth details, persists user profiles (via n8n + Qdrant), and generates answers with OpenAI.
-It exposes MCP tools over a streamable HTTP endpoint and is deployable as a Vercel Python Function and built for Puch AI.
+It exposes MCP tools over a streamable HTTP endpoint and is deployable as a Render Web Service and built for Puch AI.

 ### Features